filecoin-project/devgrants/README.md

 Here are the steps to submit a proposal against one of the listed RFPs!
 1. Select an RFP you would like to apply for.
 2. Submit a PR against the [`rfp-proposal-template.md` file](https://github.com/filecoin-project/devgrants/blob/master/rfp-proposals/rfp-proposal-template.md) in the [`rfp-proposals` folder](https://github.com/filecoin-project/devgrants/tree/master/rfp-proposals) of this repo.
 Make sure to fill in all the categories of the RFP proposal template (incomplete proposals will not be considered).
 Rename your file `project-title.md`, making sure to replace `project-title` with the name of your project.

+RFPs proposals are reviewed monthly.
+The deadline for the next wave is **July 30, 2021**

 ### Submit a proposal for open grants

 Here are the steps to submit a proposal for the open grant category!
 1. Submit a PR against the [`open-proposal-template.md` file](https://github.com/filecoin-project/devgrants/blob/master/open-grant-proposals/open-proposal-template.md) in the [`open-grant-proposals` folder](https://github.com/filecoin-project/devgrants/tree/master/open-grant-proposals) of this repo.
 Make sure to fill in all the categories of the proposal template (incomplete proposals will not be considered).
 Rename your file `project-title.md`, making sure to replace `project-title` with the name of your project.

+Open Grant proposals are reviewed monthly.
+The deadline for the next wave is **July 30, 2021**

 ### Submit a proposal for microgrants

 Here are the steps to submit a proposal for a microgrant!
 1. Submit an issue on this repo.
-Make sure to fill in all the categories of the proposal [template](https://github.com/filecoin-project/devgrants/blob/master/microgrants/microgrants.md) (incomplete proposals will not be considered).
-Rename your file `[MICROGRANT]project-title.md`, making sure to replace `project-title` with the name of your project.
+Make sure to fill in all the categories of the proposal [template](https://github.com/filecoin-project/devgrants/issues/new?assignees=mishmosh&labels=type%3Amicrogrant&template=microgrant.md&title=Next+Step+Microgrant%3A+%3CYour+Title+Here%3E) (incomplete proposals will not be considered).

+Microgrant applications are reviewed every 2 weeks.

 ## ⌛ After you apply